vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 As you scroll through the endless stream of information you're drowning in data, struggling to keep up.
 Then you remember the long Slack message from that colleague last night you put on read-later.
 Oh boy, we all know that one colleague.

+{: .warning }
-> At my job, I confess, this is totally me!
+At my job, I confess, this is totally me!
 So, to my colleagues: I'm sorry, and I hope this article will inspire you with some ideas on how modern AI can help you cope with my desperate need to write Slack essays.

 And who knows what confidential information might be buried within that wall of text?
 You can't simply copy and paste it into an online AI tool; your company strictly prohibits sharing sensitive data with external services.
 But wait!
 Imagine this: you copy the text, run a simple shortcut, and instantly get a concise summary, all without leaving your machine.
 No worries about data privacy, no concerns about costs or subscription limits.

+{: .note }
-> I remember the first time I experimented with running AI models on my own machine.
+I remember the first time I experimented with running AI models on my own machine.
 It felt like magic!
 Suddenly, I had this incredible capability at my fingertips for free.
 Creating little helper scripts quickly became an addiction.

 It's all local, secure, and under your control.
 This is the power of local AI.
 It's not just about handling information overload; it's about doing so safely, privately, and efficiently.
 It's not about replacing your intelligence, but augmenting it, providing a lifeline in the sea of information while respecting the boundaries of confidentiality.

 In this article, we'll dive deep into the world of local AI, exploring how tools like [Ollama](https://ollama.com/) and state-of-the-art models like Gemma 2 and LLaVA can transform your daily workflow.
 We'll go beyond the hype and get practical, showing you how to turn complex tasks into simple, efficient processes.
 Unlock a new level of productivity and reclaim control over your digital life, all while keeping your sensitive data safe and secure, all before getting your first coffee.

+{: .note }
-> Note from author: this is an exaggeration, I never run any script before my first coffee of course.
+Note from author: this is an exaggeration, I never run any script before my first coffee of course.
 Anyway, let's dive in!

 # Setup Ollama and pull Gemma 2 and LLaVA models